-Our sales cycles for new client relationships, for new lines of business with existing clients, and for public sector clients can be long, which results in a long lead time before we receive revenue
+Our sales cycles can be long, which results in a long lead time before we receive revenue

 We often face a long selling cycle to secure contracts with new clients or contracts for new lines of business with existing clients.
-When we are successful in securing a new engagement, it is generally followed by a long implementation period when clients must give notice to incumbent service providers or transfer in-house operations to us.
-There may also be a long ramp up period before we commence our services, and for certain contracts we receive no revenue until we start performing the work.
-If we are not successful in obtaining contractual commitments after the initial prolonged sales cycle, or in maintaining the contractual relationship for a period of time necessary to offset new project investment costs and appropriate return on that investment, the investments may have a material adverse effect on our results of operations.
+When we are successful in securing a new client engagement, it is generally followed by a long implementation period when clients must give notice to incumbent service providers or transfer in-house operations to us.
+There may also be a long ramp up period before we commence our services, and under most of our contracts we receive no revenue until we start performing the work.
+Prolonged ramp-ups require investment that may not be recovered until future performance periods.
+If we are not successful in winning work after the initial prolonged sales cycle, or in maintaining the contractual relationship for a period of time necessary to offset new project investment costs and appropriate return on that investment, the investments may have a material adverse effect on our results of operations.

-Our growth strategy includes the expansion of our offerings to public sector clients by contracting with new clients and through acquisitions.
+Our growth strategy includes the expansion of our offerings to public sector clients.
 The procurement process for government entities is often more challenging than contracting in the private sector and is different from our standard Engage and Digital business practices, including upfront investment to position for opportunities and respond to requests for proposal.
-If we are unable to manage our public sector business development effectively and are not successful in winning work, despite the investments we make, our public sector work can adversely impact our results of operations.
+If we are unable to manage our public sector business development effectively and are not successful in winning and renewing that work, despite the investments we make, our public sector work can adversely impact our results of operations.

-Our growth of operations and geographic footprint expansion could strain our resources and negatively impact our business
+Our growth and geographic expansion could strain our resources and negatively impact our business

 We plan to continue growing our business through the growth of clients' wallet share, increasing sales efforts, geographic expansion, and strategic acquisitions, while maintaining tight controls on our expenses and overhead.
 Lean overhead functions combined with significant growth targets may place a strain on our management systems, infrastructure, and resources, resulting in internal control failures, missed opportunities, and staff attrition.
-If we fail to manage our growth effectively, our business, financial condition, and results of operations could be adversely affected.
+If we fail to manage our growth effectively, our business, financial condition, and results of operations could be adversely affected